Skip to content

 What do the workshops entail?

 This varies by subject and by teacher.
 There are four workshops: for cello, double bass, harp and live electronics.
 The aim is to challenge participants to start writing for the respective instrument - or medium in the latter case.
 Importantly, there is early contact between the composer and performer, allowing for more collaboration and interaction.
-That is much more inspiring than submitting a piece that is then performed by a musician or group unknown to you.
+This is much more inspiring than sending in a piece that is then performed by a musician or group unknown to you.

 In her workshop, cellist Katharina Gross presents the long-running project Cellomondo, in which she asks composers from all over the world to write new works for her instrument.
 Last summer, we issued a call to send in score sketches and, based on this, a number of composers were invited to participate.
 Gross will elaborate on their compositions while showing how to write well for cello.
 In 2016, we hope to present the results of her workshop.